Health Library

 • X-ray: the most common test for a shoulder injury.
 This test can show a widened or irregular growth plate.

-• Magnetic resonance imaging (MRI): provides a more detailed image of both soft tissues and bone.
+• Magnetic Resonance Imaging (MRI): provides a more detailed image of both soft tissues and bone.
 It can look at tendons and ligaments, which cannot be seen with X-rays alone.
-It also provides more detail of the growth plate.
+It also provides a more detailed view of the growth plate.

 Once the diagnosis of little league shoulder is made, your doctor will decide the best possible treatment.